OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 ## What are taxon restrictions?

-Taxon restrictions are a formalised way to record what species a term applies to—something crucial in multi-species ontologies.
+Taxon restrictions (or, "taxon constraints") are a formalised way to record what species a term applies to—something crucial in multi-species ontologies.

 Even species neutral ontologies (e.g., GO) have classes that have implicit taxon restriction.